asithade/hsts/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-HSTS is HTTP Strict Transport Security, a means to enforce using SSL even if the user accesses the site through HTTP and not HTTPS.
+DS HSTS is HTTP Strict Transport Security Wordpress plugin, a means to enforce using SSL even if the user accesses the site through HTTP and not HTTPS.

 == Description ==